auturgy/Mavpixel/README.md

 The source code and firmware files for Mavpixel can be found at http://github.com/prickle/Mavpixel

-**Step 4)** Connect the LEDs
+**Step 4)** Connect the LEDs.

 Mavpixel currently supports WS2812 LED strips in lengths of no more than eight.
 Four LED strip outputs are available which can drive up to eight LEDs each, giving a maximum of 32 LEDs.
 This configuration was used due to Arduino hardware limitations that prevented driving one long strip.

 Power for the strips should be taken from a dedicated 5 volt UBEC or from the flight controller's servo rail if enough current is available.
 Do not try to power the strips from the Mavpixel as they may try to draw too much power from the USB connection and fry the flight controller.

 **Step 5)** Connect to the flight controller

-Connect a spare telemetry port on the flight controller to the Mavpixel's serial port throug it's programming connector using four wires +5v, gnd, TxD->RxD and RxD->TxD.
+Connect a spare telemetry port on the flight controller to the Mavpixel's serial port through it's programming connector using four wires +5v, gnd, TxD->RxD and RxD->TxD.
 Power for the Mavpixel is taken from the flight controller so it is powered and configurable when the vehicle is connected to USB.

 **Step 6)** Configure the Mavpixel